what is a layoff

 Layoff vs Furlough

 A furlough is a temporary leave of absence that an employee goes through, usually initiated by the employer (or sometimes upon request by the employee).
-In a furlough, the employee is expected to return to their work soon and the leave of absence is temporary.
-During this period, the employee continues to receive the major benefits like health cover, insurance etc. from the company.
+In a furlough, the employee is expected to return to work soon and the leave of absence is temporary.
+During this period, the employee continues to receive major benefits like health coverage, insurance, etc. from the company.
 But in the case of a layoff, it is more likely to be permanent than temporary.
-Even in the case of temporary layoffs, the benefits and severance compensation offered to the employee is mostly dependent on the company’s policies and decisions based on their needs.
+Even in the case of temporary layoffs, the benefits and severance compensation offered to the employee are mostly dependent on the company’s policies and decisions based on their needs.

 Furlough vs Layoff vs Firing